MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ### Busy on busy when in a call

-Busy on Busy (Busy Options) lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
+Busy on busy when in a call (also called "busy options") lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
 New or incoming calls can be rejected with a busy signal or can be routed accordingly to the user's unanswered settings.
-You can enable busy options at the tenant level or at the user level.
 Regardless of how their busy options are configured, users in a call or conference or those with a call on hold are not prevented from initiating new calls or conferences.
-This setting is **Not enabled** by default.
+This setting is set to **Not enabled** by default.

+- **Not enabled** No busy option is enabled and new or incoming calls can still go to the user while the user is already in a call.
+- **Enabled** New or incoming calls will be rejected with a busy signal.
+- **Unanswered** The user's unanswered settings will be used, such as routing to voicemail or forwarding to another user.
+- **User controlled**

 ### Web PSTN calling